Jasmine Camacho-Quinn: Career

-Major achievements
+Camacho-Quinn set a new personal best of 12.58 s in finishing second at the 2017 NCAA Division I Championships.
+The following year, she returned to winning ways by finishing 1st at the 2018 NCAA Division I Championships.

+In 2021, Camacho-Quinn won her first Diamond League at the Golden Gala with a new personal best time of 12.38 s.
+She won gold at the delayed 2020 Tokyo Olympics, having set an Olympic record in the semi-finals.

+At the 2022 World Championships in Eugene, Oregon, she won bronze with a time of 12.23 s finishing behind Tobi Amusan and Britany Anderson.

+In 2023, Camacho-Quinn opened her season by winning the Doha Diamond League in a time of 12.48 s.
+Later that year, she won silver at the 2023 World Championships with a time of 12.44 s.

+She competed at the 2024 Paris Olympics, winning bronze in the 100 m hurdles.
+On September 26, she won the first edition of the female-only Athlos track meet with a time of 12.36 s.

+In September 2024, it was announced that she had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.

 Personal life

 Her parents are James Quinn, an African-American man, and María Milagros Camacho, a Puerto Rican woman.
-Both competed in athletics at Baptist College (now Charleston Southern University) in South Carolina, United States of America, with her father competing in hurdles and her mother as a sprint runner and long jumper.
-Camacho-Quinn's mother, María Milagros Camacho, is from Trujillo Alto, Puerto Rico, which made Camacho-Quinn eligible to represent Puerto Rico in international competitions, including in the Olympics.
+Both competed in athletics at Baptist College (now Charleston Southern University) in Charleston, South Carolina, with her father competing in hurdles and her mother as a sprint runner and long jumper.
+Camacho-Quinn's mother is from Trujillo Alto, Puerto Rico, which made Camacho-Quinn eligible to represent Puerto Rico in international competitions, including in the Olympics.
 National Football League (NFL) player Robert Quinn is her brother.

 Jasmine graduated from Fort Dorchester High School, in North Charleston, South Carolina.

 Identity

 Born and raised in South Carolina, Camacho-Quinn decided later in life that she wanted to know more about her mother's side of the family, who live in Trujillo Alto, Puerto Rico.
 She identifies as a Puerto Rican.
 In July 2021, she tweeted about her mother, "You see my mommy?
 The PUERTO RICAN woman that birthed me?" and stated "I am Puerto Rican" in a video posted by the Puerto Rican Olympic Committee.

 Camacho-Quinn is the first Afro-Puerto Rican to win a gold medal.
-This was celebrated by social anthropologist Bárbara Abadía-Rexach, who stated "Camacho-Quinn’s victory is a pioneering example for black girls on the island that shows them they can achieve whatever they set their minds to, despite the systemic barriers they will encounter due to their gender, race and ethnicity."
+This was celebrated by social anthropologist Bárbara Abadía-Rexach, who stated, "Camacho-Quinn’s victory is a pioneering example for black girls on the island that shows them they can achieve whatever they set their minds to, despite the systemic barriers they will encounter due to their gender, race and ethnicity."

+Achievements

+All information taken from World Athletics profile unless otherwise noted.